jo-m/fluffy/README.md

 SOPS_AGE_KEY_CMD=print-age-priv-key EDITOR='codium --wait' sops secrets.yaml
 ```

-### Provisioning
+### Server provisioning

 1. Click a CX32 server in the Hetzner Cloud Console:
-   1. Debian 12 (although almost any Linux should work)
+   1. Debian 12 (although any Linux with sshd should work).
    2. Add your ssh key.
    3. Enable public IPv4.
-3. Update the .envrc file with the addresses of the new server
+2. Update the .envrc file with the addresses of the new machine.
-4. Install `direnv`, and `direnv allow`
+3. And run`direnv allow`.
-5. Set up DNS:
+4. Set up DNS:

 ```
 ; A Records